+For the year ended December 31, 2015, 1.3 million unvested RSUs were not included in the computation of basic net loss per share.
+Due to the Company's loss for the year ended December 31, 2015, all potential common stock equivalents are anti-dilutive.
+In January 2016, the Company granted approximately 0.1 million stock options and 0.1 million RSUs to employees and members of the Company's board of directors.
+These grants could have dilutive effects on net income per share in future periods.

 For the year ended December 31, 2014, warrants to purchase 0.3 million shares of common stock and options to purchase 3.6 million shares of common stock were not included in the computation of diluted net income per share as the effect would be anti-dilutive.
-Additionally, for the year ended December 31, 2014, 1.3 million unvested RSUs were excluded from the computation of basic and diluted net income per share.
+Additionally, for the year ended December 31, 2014, 1.3 million unvested RSUs were not included in the computation of basic net income per share and excluded from the computation of diluted net income per share.
 In January 2015, the Company granted approximately 0.2 million stock options and 0.1 million RSUs to employees and members of the Company's board of directors.
 These grants could have dilutive effects on net income per share in future periods.

 For the year ended December 31, 2013, warrants to purchase 0.4 million shares of common stock and options to purchase 5.2 million shares of common stock were not included in the computation of diluted net income per share as the effect would be anti-dilutive.
-Additionally, for the year ended December 31, 2013, 0.9 million unvested RSUs were excluded from the computation of basic and diluted net income per share.

-For the year ended December 31, 2012, warrants to purchase 0.3 million shares of common stock, options to purchase 4.3 million shares of common stock were not included in the computation of diluted net income per share as the effect would be anti-dilutive.
-Additionally, for the year ended December 31, 2012, 0.5 million unvested RSUs were excluded from the computation of basic and diluted net income per share.
+Additionally, for the year ended December 31, 2013, 0.9 million unvested RSUs were not included in the computation of basic net income per share and excluded from the computation of diluted net income per share.